Forensic accounting: Analytical techniques

 Forensic accountants utilize an understanding of economic theories, business information, financial reporting systems, accounting and auditing standards and procedures, data management & electronic discovery, data analysis techniques for fraud detection, evidence gathering and investigative techniques, and litigation processes and procedures to perform their work.

 When detecting fraud in public organizations accountants will look in areas such as billing, corruption, cash and non-cash asset misappropriation, refunds and issues in the payroll department.
 To detect fraud, companies may undergo management reviews, audits (both internally and externally) and inspection of documents.
-Forensic accountants will often try to prevent fraud before it happens but searching for errors and in-precise operations as well as poorly documented transactions.
+Forensic accountants will often try to prevent fraud before it happens by searching for errors and imprecise operations as well as poorly documented transactions.

 The process begins with the forensic accountant gathering as much information as possible from clients, suppliers, stakeholders and anyone else involved in the company.
-Next, they will analyze financial statements in order to try and find errors or mistakes in the reporting of those financial statements as well as they will analyze any background information provided.
-The next step involves interviewing employees in order to try and find where the fraud may be occurring.
+Next, they will analyze financial statements in order to try to find errors or mistakes in the reporting of those financial statements as well as analyze any background information provided.
+The next step involves interviewing employees in order to try to find where the fraud may be occurring.
 Investigators will look at company values, performance reviews, management styles and the overall structure of the company.
 After this is complete the forensic accountant will try to draw conclusions from their findings.

+Due to continuous advancements in analytical techniques, data analytics are now using AI-driven machine learning models to identify anomalies in datasets of digital evidence.
+These advances enhance the speed and scale at which these datasets can be processed.
+New advances have also been established in cybersecurity including the addition of AI-driven models and blockchain technology.
+These improvements make it easier to detect anomalies in digital evidence as well as make online transactions more traceable and tamper-resistant which help forensic accountants detect cyber-enabled financial crimes.